wp-plugins/easy-adsense-lite/readme.txt

 5. Simplest possible configuration interface -- nothing more than cutting and pasting AdSense code, and with sensible defaults for the few options present, all with clear instructions.
 6. Internationalized (multiple languages supported).

 Easy AdSense Lite is the freely distributed version of a premium plugin.
-The [Pro version](https://buy.ads-ez.com/easy-adsense/ "Pro version of the Easy AdSense plugin") gives you more benefits -- lets you activate a filter to ensure that your ads show only on those pages that seem to comply with Google AdSense policies.
+The [Pro version](http://buy.ads-ez.com/easy-adsense/ "Pro version of the Easy AdSense plugin") gives you more benefits.
+It gives you filter to ensure that your ads show only on those pages that seem to comply with Google AdSense policies, which can be important since some comments may render your pages inconsistent with those policies.
 It also lets you specify a list of computers where your ads will not be shown, in order to prevent accidental clicks on your own ads -- one of the main reasons AdSense bans you.
+Also in the works for the Pro version is a compatibility mode, which solves the issue of the ad insertion messing up your page appearances when using some  themes.
 These features will minimize your chance of getting banned.
 The Pro version costs $4.95, and is appropriate if you expect to make more than $100 of ad revenue from your site.

 If you feel that these features are a bit too much, consider my lean and mean AdSense plugin [AdSense Now!](http://www.thulasidas.com/plugins/adsense-now/ "The simplest possible way to AdSense enable your blog")